willgibs/webflow-snippets/Memberstack/Dynamic Login Link.md

 ```

 ## Potential Modifications
-- Adjust the '/login' default URL, '/user/spaces' member-specific URL, and '/login' logged-out content URL based on your project structure.
+- Adjust the `/login` default URL, `/dashboard` member URL, and `/login` logged-out content URL based on your project structure.
 - Customize the link styling or attributes to match your design preferences.

 ## Implementation in Webflow